 Magnolia High School

-Magnolia High School's student population of 372 students has declined by 10% over five school years.
+Magnolia High School's student population of 395 students has stayed relatively flat over five school years.

 The teacher population of 32 teachers has stayed relatively flat over five school years.

 (offers virtual instruction)

 Total Classroom Teachers